RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/README.md

 ![Makerchip](https://github.com/RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/blob/master/Documentation/Snaps/Makerchip.JPG)

 For basic tutorial steps around the Makerchip platform, you can refer [here](https://github.com/RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/tree/master/Documentation/Makerchip_IDE).
-For complete documentation, you can browse [Makerchip Platform](http://makerchip.com/).
+For more details, visit the [reference](https://github.com/RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/blob/master/README.md#references) section.

 # TL-Verilog
 Transaction-Level Verilog (TL-Verilog) is an emerging extension to SystemVerilog that supports a new design methodology, called transaction-level design.
 For this project, TL-Verilog has been chosed as the HDL of choice for the design.
 Projects on Makerchip can be completely designed using TL-Verilog.
 Transaction Level Verilog standard is an extension of Verilog which has various advantages like simpler syntax, shorter codes and easy pipelining.
 Tha main advantage of TL-Verilog over System Verilog is the amount of code reduction in designing even a simple model.

-*Below mentioned is a small comparision model between a design written in TL-Verilog and System Verilog
+**_Below mentioned is a small comparision model between a design written in TL-Verilog and System Verilog**

 ![TL-Verilog](https://github.com/RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/blob/master/Documentation/Snaps/TL-Verilog.JPG)